 When it comes to their coat, the Keeshond boasts having a harsh, straight thick coat that stands well off the body.
 They have a profuse ruff around their necks and their front legs have a profuse amount of hair on them and are well feathered.
 They have a softer, dense and lighter coloured undercoat.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 The Keeshond is known to be extremely people-oriented and they form strong bonds with their owners and families.
 The downside to this is they don't like to be left on their own for any great length of time which could result in a dog developing separation anxiety.
 They are fun-loving, bouncy dogs that enjoy being included in everything that goes on in a household.
-The added bonus being they are known to be good around children, dogs and other animals although care has to be taken when they come into contact with smaller pets which includes rabbits and guinea pigs to name but two animals commonly kept by children.
+The added bonus being they are known to be good around children, dogs and other animals although care must be taken when they meet smaller pets which includes rabbits and guinea pigs to name but two animals commonly kept by children.

 The Keeshond is an intelligent dog and one that likes to please.
 As such, in the right hands and environment, they are easy to train and will pick things up very quickly.
-However, the downside to this is that they are just as quick to pick up any bad habits which is why they need to be handled with a firm, yet gentle hand.
+However, the downside to this is that they are just as quick to pick up any bad habits and why they must be handled with a firm, yet gentle hand.
 In the right hands, these clever little dogs excel at all sorts of canine sports which includes activities like agility and obedience trials.

 The Keeshond thrives on human contact and they enjoy being in a family environment.
 They are gentle and patient around children of all ages.
 However, any interaction between younger children and a dog should always be well supervised by an adult to make sure playtime does not get too boisterous which could end up with someone getting frightened or hurt.